SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

  - Check the output voltage on board on OPAMP_OUT.
  - Use a Logic analyzer / Oscilloscope  to check output voltage.
  - Non inverting amp configuration gain is 1+R2/R1.
-Vinp as Vin and Vinn as Vref.
+VinP as Vin and VinN as Vref.
  Calculate the output voltage [Vout=Vin+(Vin-Vref)*(R2/R1)].

    **Note:** The GPIO used for the Positive (Non-Inverting Input Terminal) and the Negative (Inverting Input Terminal) must be different.